Poco-poco

-Poco-poco or Poco poco is a popular line dance from Maluku province in Indonesia.
+Poco-poco or Poco poco is a popular line dance from North Maluku province in Indonesia.

 The Poco-poco dance became popular in early 1998.
-In the beginning, the Poco-Poco dance was only an environment known for its emotional closeness with family, relatives, and relatives in Maluku.
-This dance is accompanied by a song from Maluku which is also titled poco-poco.
-The poco-poco song was composed by a native Indonesian Ambon songwriter named Arie Sapulette and sung by a famous singer at the time named Yopie Latul.
+In the beginning, the Poco-Poco dance was only an environment known for its emotional closeness with family, relatives, and relatives in North Maluku.
+This dance is accompanied by a song from North Maluku which is also titled poco-poco.
+The poco-poco song was composed by a native Indonesian Ternate songwriter named Arie Sapulette and sung by a famous singer at the time named Yopie Latul.
 The Poco-Poco dance has found its place in the hearts of the Indonesian people.
 Since its release, the song and/or accompanying dance has made its way into weddings, family gatherings, and other gatherings of Indonesian people.

+History

+The origins of Poco-poco are heavily contested, with multiple competing claims, both within Indonesia and internationally.